 Your Complete Source for the Bail Bond Process in Louisiana

 This guide is all that is needed to understand the bail bond process in Louisiana.
-It was written by Carl Barkemeyer, a criminal defense attorney in Baton Rouge, Louisiana who has handled thousands of bond issues for clients over the past 15 years.
+It was written by Carl Barkemeyer, a criminal defense attorney in Louisiana who has handled thousands of bond issues for clients over the past 18 years.
 He works on bail matters every day while defending his clients.
 This guide is designed to help those who are concerned with a loved one in jail as well as other attorneys learning about how bail works in Louisiana.
 Many websites that provide information on bail bonds in Louisiana are actually out-of-state and are simply directories to funnel clients to bondsmen.
 On the other hand, this page is for informational purposes only.

-Let’s Discuss Louisiana Bail Bonds
+Let’s Discuss Louisiana Bail Bond

 Currently, in the United States, there are close to 15,000 bondsmen.
 And according to reports, an annual turnover of $14 billion is made in bonds.
 Across some states in the US, bail bondsmen and bail recovery agents (commonly known as bounty hunters) are categorized together as bail agents.
 However, the most portrayed of the two is certainly the bail bondsmen.
 The difference between these two agents is that bail bondsmen are hired by the person in jail or someone who cares, to help provide the fund or the equivalent collateral, in a situation whereby the bail amount cannot be paid.
 On the other hand, bail recovery agents are meant to track down and arrest defendants who fail to appear in court.